-WELCOME TO BPA THE BASICS TO BPA
+CHAPTER 1 WELCOME TO BPA

+THE BASICS TO BPA

-Business Professionals of America (BPA) is the nation's leading Career and Technical Student Organization (CTSO) for students pursuing careers in business management, information technology, finance, accounting, office administration, and other business- related career fields.
+Business Professionals of America (BPA) is the nation's leading Career and Technical Student Organization (CTSO) for students pursuing careers in business management, information technology, finance, accounting, office administration, and other business-related career fields.

-As an intra-curricular organization, BPA aims to increase student participation in professional, civic, service, and social endeavors.
+As a cocurricular organization, BPA aims to increase student participation in professional, civic, service, and social endeavors.
 Members participate in these activities to enhance key skills in the areas of self-improvement, leadership development, professionalism, community service, career development, public relations, cooperation, safety, and health.

-BPA currently has nearly 45,000 members across more than 1,800 local chapters throughout 25 states and Puerto Rico as well as an international presence in China.
-BPA supports business and information technology educators by offering intra- curricular exercises that are aligned with nationally recognized industry standards.
+BPA currently has over 47,000 members across more than 1,800 local chapters throughout the United States as well as an international presence including China, Puerto Rico, Haiti, and Guam.
+BPA supports business and information technology educators by offering co-curricular exercises that are aligned with nationally recognized industry standards.